fbpx

 3. Keep plugins up to date: It is important to keep plugins up to date to ensure that they are not causing any performance issues.
 Outdated plugins can sometimes cause conflicts or other problems that can slow down a site.

-4. Choose lightweight plugins: When selecting plugins for a site, it is a good idea to choose lightweight plugins that have been optimized for performance.
+4. Choose lightweight plugins: When selecting plugins for a site, choose lightweight ones optimized for performance.

 Overall, minimizing the use of plugins is an important part of improving the speed of a website and can help to ensure that the site is performing at its best.